atadaydin/GRAIL-function-generator-in-Lisp/README.md

 ## Motivation

-Defining helper functions for abstract data types in symbolic computing tasks is repetitive and tedious.
+Defining helper functions for abstract data types in symbolic computing tasks is a repetitive and tedious ordeal.
 To alleviate this, the program allows the user to generate such functions automatically given the GRAIL syntax of the data types.